 'History In The Making'

 Hillary Clinton 2016?
-Women Look Ahead To ‘History In the Making’- by Paul Alexander
+Women Look Ahead To ‘History In the Making’

 The day after she returned to her job as secretary of state following a month-long medical leave, Hillary Rodham Clinton held a press conference, her first since she had sustained a concussion, due to a fall, that lead to her absence.
 When one reporter asked if she was going to retire once she left the State Department, Clinton countered: “I don’t know that that is the word I would use, but certainly stepping off the very fast track for a little while.”